Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 We're connecting communities.

-The Gold Line will connect St. Paul, Maplewood, Landfall, Oakdale, and Woodbury, but riders can go even further with just one connecting trip.
+The Gold Line connects St. Paul, Maplewood, Landfall, Oakdale, and Woodbury, but riders can go even further with just one connecting trip.
 The METRO Green Line and B Line connect with the Gold Line, letting residents reach Minneapolis, Bloomington, and locations such as the Mall of America and the Minneapolis-St. Paul International Airport.

 Homes are being built.